Williamsburg Wastewater Treatment Plant Improvements Promote Sustainability

 Locations

-Challenge: The City of Williamsburg sought to replace an aging and undersized wastewater treatment facility incapable of meeting updated discharge permit limits.
-The Wastewater Treatment Plant was issued a new National Pollutant Discharge Elimination System (NPDES) permit with more stringent limits for ammonia, dissolved oxygen, pH, E. coli, and various metals.
-The existing plant was over 50 years old, undersized, and incapable of consistently meeting these new limits.
+Challenge: The City of Williamsburg sought to replace its existing wastewater treatment plant (WWTP) which was more than 50 years old, undersized, and incapable of consistently meeting new compliance regulations for effluent discharge limits.
+The new National Pollutant Discharge Elimination System (NPDES) permit included more stringent limits for ammonia, dissolved oxygen, pH, E. coli, and various metals.

 Williamsburg’s proximity to Interstate 80 and the Cedar Rapids/Iowa City corridor has resulted in a growing population within the community.
 The improvements to the WWTP would also need to accommodate the community’s growth while also considering future provisions for nutrient removal as part of Iowa’s Nutrient Reduction Strategy for larger communities.